Health & Wellness Supports

 Navi can help you find mental health resources

 Need to talk to someone right now?
-My SSP is here for you
+Support is here for you

-U of T’s My SSP (My Student Support) program gives you immediate and/or ongoing confidential, 24/7 support for any school, health, or general life concern.
+U of T’s Telus Health Student Support (THSS) program gives you immediate and/or ongoing confidential, 24/7 support for any school, health, or general life concern.
 This is a free service.

 There are two ways you can get help: